 Gaming isn’t always harmless

 Online games or addictive apps have a number of advantages for many children.
 For others, however, they are just as addictive as pornography–and that addiction may have even more far-reaching consequences.
 The more time your teen spends playing games, the greater the likelihood that he will struggle with the transition to the real world, including making the important transition from adolescence to adulthood.
 Unnaturally bright colors and sounds combined with the dopamine rush that accompanies many actions in video games–slaying the dragon, besting the monster, completing a puzzle successfully–can cause an addiction that will lead to adolescents who struggle to function in society without the input their games have left them accustomed to.

 What you can do

-You can’t protect your children from everything on the internet on your own, so I always recommend using a quality parental control.
+You can’t protect your children from everything on the internet on your own, so I always recommend using quality parental control.
 You have a lot to consider because most parental control apps and “safe routers” are easy for kids to circumvent.
 These days, it is critical to not be lax about what your kids and teens are doing on their mobile devices and it is crucial to be proactive.
 Allowing unfiltered internet in your home and on your kid’s smartphones, can be dangerous.
 It is in their nature to test your limits and be curious.
-As parents it is our job is to make sure they stay safe and don’t make bad choices which can harm them for years to come.
+As parents, it is our job is to make sure they stay safe and don’t make bad choices that can harm them for years to come.